carpentries/docs.carpentries.org/source/resources/general/glossary.md

     members of the community who organise CarpentryCon.

 CarpentryConnect
-    events organised by Subcommunity Coordinators to bring together members of a Carpentries’ subcommunity for knowledge exchange, collaboration, and networking; frequency, size and scope are determined by community members; refer to **_CarpentryConnect Planning Kit_**.
+    events organised by Subcommunity Coordinators to bring together members of a Carpentries’ subcommunity for knowledge exchange, collaboration, and networking; frequency, size and scope are determined by community members; refer to {term}`CarpentryConnect Planning Kit<CarpentryConnect Planning Kit>`.

 [CarpentryConnect Planning Kit](https://carpentryconnect.org/)
     resource designed to guide community members as they organise CarpentryConnect events, whether online or in-person; resource includes checklists to work with, recommendations for best practices, and resources on event planning for further reading.